MaxHalford/xgp/cmd/xgp/README.md

 To generate the datasets for the following examples you need to have Python alongside with the [pandas](https://pandas.pydata.org/) and [scikit-learn](http://scikit-learn.org/stable/) libraries.
 The versions do not matter much.

-For development you can replace `koza` with `go run main.go`.
-For example instead of running `koza fit examples/boston/train.csv --loss mae` you can run `go run main.go fit examples/boston/train.csv --loss mae`.
+For development you can replace `xgp` with `go run main.go`.
+For example instead of running `xgp fit examples/boston/train.csv --loss mae` you can run `go run main.go fit examples/boston/train.csv --loss mae`.

 ```sh
 go run main.go fit examples/restaurants/train.csv --loss rmse --val examples/restaurants/test.csv --indis 500 --gens 50 --target visitors_log1p --seed 5